Coincident SZ and $\gamma$-ray signals from cluster virial shocks: Introduction

-Here, we present a combined analysis of \emph{Planck} $y$-parameter maps and of LAT data around select galaxy clusters, to test if coincident SZ and \gama-ray signals can be identified at a high confidence level.
-While photon statistics and resolution limit the LAT virial signal of an individual cluster to low confidence levels, using the SZ drop to pinpoint the location of the shock raises the \gama-ray significance.
-Combining \gama-rays and SZ in a joint analysis further boosts the detection, especially owing to the high significance levels that can presently be achieved with \emph{Planck}.
-Such a high-significance joint detection not only supports the viability of the \gama-ray and SZ signals, but also corroborate the association of the \gama-ray signal with the virial shock, and confirms that the virial shock is a strong, collisionless shock with a measurable CRE acceleration efficiency.
+Here, we present a combined analysis of \emph{Planck} $y$-parameter maps and of \emph{Fermi}-LAT data around select galaxy clusters, to test if virial shocks can be identified at a high confidence level through coinciding SZ drops and \gama-ray signals.
+While photon statistics and resolution limit the LAT virial signal of an individual cluster to low confidence levels, and the drop in $y(r$) is smoothed by projection, combining \gama-rays and SZ can overcome these difficulties.
+As we show, a high-significance joint detection not only supports the viability of the \gama-ray and SZ signals, but also corroborates the association of the \gama-ray signal with the virial shock, confirms that the virial shock is a strong, collisionless shock, and provides measures of the shock Mach number, the accretion rate, and the CRE acceleration efficiency.
 We choose to study two clusters that already have published radial, azimuthally-averaged SZ profiles, namely Coma \citep{KhatriGaspari16} and Abell 2319 \citep{GhirardiniEtAl17}.
 A third cluster --- Abell 2142 --- is selected as a test-case, based on its high mass and data availability.

 The paper is arranged as follows.
 Our analysis methods are presented in \S\ref{sec:Method}.
-The Coma cluster is analysed in \S\ref{sec:Coma}, A2319 in \S\ref{sec:A2319}, and A2142 in \S\ref{sec:A2142}.
-The results are then summarised and discussed in \S\ref{sec:Discussion}.
+The Coma cluster is analyzed in \S\ref{sec:Coma}, A2319 in \S\ref{sec:A2319}, and A2142 in \S\ref{sec:A2142}.
+The results are then summarized and discussed in \S\ref{sec:Discussion}.
 We adopt a flat $\Lambda$CDM cosmological model with a Hubble constant $H_0=70\km\se^{-1}\Mpc^{-1}$ and a mass fraction $\Omega_m=0.3$.
 Assuming a $76\%$ hydrogen mass fraction gives a mean particle mass $\mass\simeq 0.59m_p$.
 An adiabatic index $\Gamma=5/3$ is assumed.
-Confidence intervals quoted are $68\%$ for one parameter.
+Confidence intervals are $68\%$ for one parameter.
 The results are primarily quantified in terms of an overdensity $\delta=500$.
-Accordingly, we define a normalised angular distance $\tau\equiv \theta/\theta_{500}$ from the centre (defined as the X-ray peak) of the cluster.
+Accordingly, we define a normalized angular distance $\tau\equiv \theta/\theta_{500}$ from the center (defined as the X-ray peak) of the cluster.